hardikparwana/Safe-Learning-DASC/README.md

 - matplotlib==3.3.4
 - numpy==1.19.5

-In addition to above dependencies, run `source export_setup.sh` from main folder to setup the paths.
+In addition to above dependencies, run `source export_setup.sh` from main folder to set the paths requires to access submodules.

 # 1D Autonomous Car
 To examine how the car behaves with different values of parameters, see our notebook example **car_example.ipynb**.